DanielKim15/Handling-PII-Data/README.md

 ```

 <br />
-And there you have it: Your able to gain access through you de-encrypted data and now you can play around with it.
+And there you have it: You're able to gain access through your de-encrypted data and now you can play around with it.

 <br />